Who is eligible for application?

-You can apply online via the web-based tool EasyChair.
+You must apply online via the web-based tool EasyChair.
 You find instructions and required documents on our application page – click here.

 I want to propose a project.
 How detailed should my project proposal be?

-This depends on you, as long as you stay in the page limits.
+This depends on you, as long as you stay within the page limits.
 Even if you are offered to participate, there is no guarantee that your proposal can become a project of the school.
-We will try to merge similar projects and rely on openess of experts as well as participants.
-Nevertheless,we recommend to be as specific as possible even if this cannot fully realized during the school.
-You should focus on a realizable research idea comprised of problem, research idea, and a rough study design including possible databases and methods.
+We will try to merge similar projects and rely on the openness of experts as well as participants.
+Nevertheless, we recommend being as specific as possible even if this cannot fully be realized during the school.
+You should focus on a realizable research idea comprised of the problem, research idea, and a rough study design including possible databases and methods.
 In addition, you should describe your experience in that methods and may also mention potential experts from our website for supervision of your project.

 How will the selection of participants be done?

-In a first step we select participants.
-In this stage, participants are not fully tied to a project team.
-All experts will be involved in reviewing applications.
+In a first step, we select participants.
+In this stage, participants are not finally tied to a project team.
+Experts will be involved in reviewing applications.
 Your application will be reviewed by about three reviewers.
-These will likely (but not necessarily) be experts of the projects you select in your application.
+These will likely (but not necessarily) also be leaders of the projects you select in your application.
 The final decision of acceptance will be done by the organizers.